Last Updated on

 The best blade tension for a re-saw cut is a little more than is needed to eliminate blade wobble.
 You should release the blade tension until it starts to wobble or flutter from side to side when you run the machine.

-Increase the tension in little doses and keep running the bandsaw until the wobble disappears.
+Increase the tension on the blades in little doses and keep running the bandsaw until the wobble disappears.
 Once you have found that sweet spot where your blade doesn’t wobble, increase the tension by ¼ turn, and you are good to go.

 You can use paper shims between the fences at the front and at the back to dial in the perfect angle.
 And, before making any cut, you should ensure to plane the side of the timber that will go against the fence, and you should also plane the side that will go against the table square to it.